RunestoneInteractive/thinkcspy/_sources/GeneralIntro/Glossary.rst

     Python shell
         An interactive user interface to the Python interpreter.
 The user of a Python shell types commands at the prompt (>>>), and presses the return key to send these commands immediately to the interpreter for processing.

-    runtime error
-        An error that does not occur until the program has started to execute but that prevents the program from continuing.

-    semantic error
-        An error in a program that makes it do something other than what the programmer intended.

-    semantics
-        The meaning of a program.

     shell mode
         A style of using Python where we type expressions at the command prompt, and the results are shown immediately.
 Contrast with **source code**, and see the entry under **Python shell**.

     source code
         A program, stored in a file, in a high-level language before being compiled or interpreted.

-    syntax
-        The structure of a program.

-    syntax error
-        An error in a program that makes it impossible to parse --- and therefore impossible to interpret.

     token
         One of the basic elements of the syntactic structure of a program, analogous to a word in a natural language.